mozilla/ecosystem-platform/docs/fxa-engineering/fxa-dev-process.md

     * Does it contain any long-running statements that might lock tables during deployment?
     * Can the changes be rolled back without data loss or a service outage?
     * Has the canonical db schema been kept in sync with the patch files?
-    * Once merged, please file an Ops bug to track deployment in stage and production.
+    * Once merged, please update the [deployment doc][fxa-deploy-doc] with details.
 * Does it alter the public API of a service?
-    * Ensure that the chage is backwards compatible.
+    * Ensure that the change is backwards compatible.
     * Ensure that it's documented appropriately in the API description.
+    * Ensure validation functions are tested thoroughly.
     * Note whether we should announce it on one or more developer mailing lists.
-* Does it add new metrics or logging?
+* Does it add appropriate new metrics or logging?
-    * Make sure they're documented for future reference.
-* Does it conform to the prevailing style of the codebase?
+* Does it consider accessibility?
-    * If it introduces new files, ensure they're covered by the linter.
-    * If you notice a stylistic issue that was *not* detected by the linter, consider updating the linter.
-* For fixes that are patching a train, has the PR been opened against the correct train branch?
-    * If the PR is against `main`, it is likely that it will mess up our change logs and the git history when merged.
-    * If no appropriate train branch exists, one can be created at the appropriate point in history and pushed.
-      After the patch has been tagged (see below), the train branch can then be merged to `main`.
-      Commits should not be cherry-picked
-      between train branches and `main`.

 ## Browser Support
-`Last updated: Aug 15, 2019`
+`Last updated: Sep 18, 2020`

 Firefox Accounts must work in the following environments:

 - Firefox Desktop ESR - 1
 - Firefox for Android ESR - 1
-- Firefox for iOS 17
+- Firefox for iOS Current Version
 - Latest versions of modern browsers (Chrome, Safari, Opera, Edge)
-- iOS 12+ (and iOS WebView for Firefox iOS)
-- Android 7.0 (and Android WebView for Lockbox)
+- iOS Current Version (iOS WebView)
+- Android Current Version (Android WebView)

 ## Deployment Documentation
 We maintain a [private deployment document][fxa-deploy-doc] to keep track of any configuration changes, any database changes, etc.  **Anything that needs to be done aside from deploying updated code should be tracked in this document.**  If your patch needs any additional changes or config you are responsible for putting those notes in this document before the train ends.